ppy/osu-wiki/wiki/osu!_wiki/en.md

 Articles are composed according to the [styling criteria](/wiki/Article_styling_criteria) of the osu! wiki, which means they are written in a neutral language and follow common formatting and design rules.
 Some informational articles serve as a list of frequently asked questions (FAQ) on the topic and use informal language.
 Translations follow the content parity principle and comply with the same formatting rules.

-Despite having the *wiki* suffix in its name, the osu! wiki doesn't fully satisfy [the Wiki concept](https://en.wikipedia.org/wiki/Wiki):
+Despite having the *wiki* suffix in its name, the osu! wiki does not fully satisfy [the Wiki concept](https://en.wikipedia.org/wiki/Wiki):

 - Users are encouraged to improve existing articles and create new ones, but basic knowledge of [GitHub](https://github.com) is expected, which raises the threshold necessary for entry.
 - All changes to the osu! wiki are pre-moderated and undergo a review process, where a contributor is expected to collaborate with the wiki maintainers and respond to feedback.